TheRainAfter/TheRainAfter/README.md

 ## Hi!
 I'm Than, it's nice to see you here ^-^

-- 🔬 I’m interested in Medicine (Computational Neuroscience & Psychiatry), Engineering (Quantum Mechanics & Astrophysics) and Game Development!
+- 🔬 I’m interested in...
+- Medicine (Computational Neuroscience & Psychiatry)
+- Engineering (Quantum Mechanics & Astrophysics)
+- and Game Development!
+-
 - 🌱 I’m currently studying at Faculty of Pharmaceutical Sciences, Chulalongkorn University (1st year pharm-sci student)

 <!---